pellcorp/creality-wiki/docs/rpi_printer_definitions.md

 # MODEL:k1
 ```

-If you want to support Klicky, Microprobe and Bltouch in your base printer.cfg you will need to do a bit more work, specifically
-you need to prefix your main printer.cfg definitions with `-- printer.cfg` and then provide additional sections for each of klicky.cfg, microprobe.cfg and bltouch.cfg, like this:
+If you want to support Klicky, Microprobe and Bltouch in your base printer.cfg you will need to do a bit more work, specifically you need to prefix your main printer.cfg definitions with `-- printer.cfg` and then provide additional sections for each of `klicky.cfg`, `microprobe.cfg` and `bltouch.cfg`, like this:

 ```
 -- bltouch.cfg